Student Participation Initiative - International Astronautical Congress (IAC)

 10. Frequently asked questions

-For all questions, applicants must use this generic e-mail address: firstname.lastname@example.org.
+For all questions, applicants must use this generic e-mail address: email@example.com.
 Questions and their answers will be posted on the CSA website under "Frequently Asked Questions".
-The CSA will answer questions received no later than (EDT) on New.
+The CSA will answer questions received no later than 5 p.m.
+(EDT) on .

 Applicants are invited to apprise the CSA at any time of their comments or suggestions on this funding opportunity, the initiative or the process.
 Applicants may either use for their comments the generic email address or the generic web-based comments and suggestions box.